 Latest TRP Ratings: Zee TV Tops The TRP Chart; Tujhse Hai Raabta On Top 5 Slot!

-The latest TRP/BARC ratings for week 5 (January 26 - February 1, 2019), are out.
+The latest TRP/BARC ratings for Week 5 (January 26 - February 1, 2019), are out.
 Colors' shows - Khatron Ke Khiladi 9 and Naagin 3 have retained the first two spots.
-While Sony TV's The Kapil Sharma Show is back on third spot, Zee TV's Tujhse Hai Raabta has made a surprise entry at the fourth place on the TRP chart.
+While Sony TV's The Kapil Sharma Show is back on the third spot, Zee TV's Tujhse Hai Raabta has made a surprise entry at the fourth place on the TRP chart.
 Star Plus' Yeh Rishta Kya Kehlata Hai has witnessed a major drop in its ratings.

 Among channels, Zee TV has topped the TRP chart, while the second place has been retained by Sony TV.
 Star Plus has dropped to the third spot and Colors TV has maintained its fourth place.